go-spatial/tegola-docs/content/documentation/getting-started.md

 ---

 ## 1. Download Tegola

+### Executable
 [Choose the binary](https://github.com/go-spatial/tegola/releases) that matches the operating system Tegola will run on.
 Find the Tegola file that was downloaded, unzip it, and move it into a fresh directory.
 Rename this file `tegola`.

+### Docker Image
+As of v0.6.0, Tegola also provides an official Docker release with support for both PostGIS and GeoPackage data providers.
+Use `docker pull gospatial/tegola` to get the latest image.

+[Check out the docs on Docker Hub](https://hub.docker.com/r/gospatial/tegola/) for details and examples of using the image.

 ## 2. Setup a data provider